How to Perform Windows Server Backup Restore (Stepwise Guide)

 In severe situations where you cannot enter WinRE from Windows, you can use Windows Server installation disc or recovery disk to boot the machine into recovery environment.
 And before you manage to start full server restoration, please make sure that the hard drive that you are restoring to has the same or larger space than the disk backed up.
 Otherwise, the backup will fail due to insufficient disk space.

-This guide focus on the common steps to restore Windows Server backup, if you want to restore the backup to different or new computer you can refer to these articles:
+This guide focuses on the common steps to restore Windows Server backup.
+If you want to restore the backup to a different or new computer, you can refer to these articles:

 Step 1.
 Boot Windows Server into WinRE with the installation disc if needed.
 Choose the proper settings and click “Next”.

 Step 2.
 In the next window, click “Repair your computer”, “Troubleshooting”, and then “System Recovery Options”.

 Step 3.
 Select "Windows Complete PC Restore" to enter the Windows Recovery Environment.
 Note in Server 2012 or later versions, the recovery tool will be shown as "System Image Recovery".